Four Triad higher-education institutions denied cyber-security state funding a second time

 On Wednesday, Hise was successful in tabling two amendments that would have spread the funding to the four Triad institutions and another eight statewide.

-The amendment submitted by Sen. Erica Smith, D-Beaufort, would have provided $1 million each to the six university-community college combinations for both budget years.
+The amendment submitted by Sen. Erica Smith, D-Beaufort, would have provided $1 million each to the six combinations of universities and community colleges for both budget years.

 Another $4 million in each budget year would have been dedicated to the Department of Information Technology’s apprenticeship program “for the purpose of building the state’s cybersecurity workforce capacity and addressing future cybersecurity needs.”